Remembered

 The Cameron Highlanders at Edinburgh Castle on August 12, 1914

-Harold served in the trenches throughout the winter of 1915 – 1916 but was evacuated home after he contracted trench fever.
-While he was recovering in Scotland he took a course on gas warfare in which he excelled.
+He served in the trenches throughout the winter of 1915 - 1916 but was evacuated home after he contracted trench fever.
+While he was recovering in Scotland, he took a course on gas warfare in which he excelled.
 In 1916, he married Helen Margaret Dickson.

-Harold was appointed as an Assistant Instructor in Gas to the British Military Mission to the United States Army on 14 November 1917.
-He was assigned to the 27th Division at Camp Wadsworth, South Carolina where he was in charge of the division Gas School.
+On 14 November 1917, he was appointed as an Assistant Instructor in Gas to the British Military Mission to the United States Army.
+He was assigned to the 27th Division at Camp Wadsworth, South Carolina where he was in charge of the divisional Gas School.

-Major General O’Ryan described Captain Deans as an "exceptionally able and industrious officer, who knew from practical experience and suffering the importance of efficient gas defense….".
+Major General O’Ryan described Captain Deans as an "exceptionally able and industrious officer, who knew, from practical experience and suffering, the importance of efficient gas defence….".

 For his work in preparing the 27th Division for combat in France, Harold was mentioned in division dispatches:

 "For exceptionally meritorious and conspicuous service.
-As a member of the British Military Mission, attached to the 27th Division, this gallant and accomplished officer, himself a victim during the original enemy gas attack in the first battle of Ypres, conducted the training in gas defense with such zeal and intelligence as to impress its importance on all ranks to such excellent purpose that thereafter during active operation the application of this skilled instruction served appreciably to minimize gas casualties in the division.
-Upon relief from such detail this officer returned to active duty in the field".
+As a member of the British Military Mission, attached to the 27th Division, this gallant and accomplished officer, himself a victim during the original enemy gas attack in the First Battle of Ypres, conducted the training in gas defence with such zeal and intelligence as to impress its importance on all ranks to such excellent purpose that, thereafter, during active operation, the application of this skilled instruction served appreciably to minimise gas casualties in the division.
+Upon relief from such detail, this officer returned to active duty in the field".

-On 17 September 1918 Captain Deans was leading a raiding party to capture enemy prisoners for interrogation.
-Upon entering the enemy trench Captain Deans was struck by a machine gun bullet through the heart killing him instantly.
+On 17 September 1918, Captain Deans was leading a raiding party to capture enemy prisoners for interrogation.
+Upon entering the enemy trench, he was struck by a machine gun bullet through the heart, killing him instantly.
 He was 24 years of age.

 Captain Harold Mackenzie Deans is buried in the Philosophe British Cemetery, Mazingarbe.